Sudhavalli1106/practicematrimorphosis/readme.md

 **What is staging and unstaging?**
-**Staging:** you use "add" to staging meaning it is ready to be committed. only commited changes can be pushed **unstaging:** you use "reset" to unstage. these can't be committed. its like a file is not ready to be staged
+**Staging:** you use "add" to staging meaning it is ready to be committed. only commited changes can be pushed **unstaging:** you use "reset" to unstage. these can't be committed. its like a file is not ready to be staged **restore**: git restore filename - its like undoing file changes on local** suppose after a commit you want to unstage:**
+reset: You can reset